 Since the combination of Singleton Marine and Legendary Marine in 2014, we have acquired 75 additional dealerships and 12 warehouses/distribution centers through 30 acquisitions.
 Additionally, we actively evaluate and pursue acquisitions on an ongoing basis.
 We continue to strategically evaluate and monitor our pipeline for potential acquisitions.
 Each acquired marine retailer operated independently prior to our acquisition.
-Our success depends, in part, on our ability to continue to make successful acquisitions at attractive or fair prices that align with our culture and focus on customer service and to integrate the operation and the sharing of opportunities and resources among our companies.
+Our success depends, in part, on our ability to continue to make successful acquisitions at attractive or fair prices that align with our culture and focus on customer service and to integrate the operations of acquired marine retailers, including centralizing certain functions to achieve cost savings and pursuing programs and processes that promote cooperation and the sharing of opportunities and resources among our companies.
 We may not be able to oversee the combined entity efficiently, realize anticipated synergies or effectively implement our growth and operating strategies.
 To the extent that we successfully pursue our acquisition strategy, our resulting growth will place significant additional demands on our management and infrastructure.
-Our failure to successfully pursue our acquisition, strategies or effectively operate the combined entity could have a material adverse effect on our rate of growth and operating performance.
+Our failure to successfully pursue our acquisition strategies or effectively operate the combined entity could have a material adverse effect on our rate of growth and operating performance.
 Further, if we acquire businesses or products that depend on a small number of customers, if we are unable to retain key customers following the acquisition, our revenues may be adversely affected.
 For example, our revenues may be adversely affected if we are unable to retain the top three customers of Ocean Bio-Chem, who collectively accounted for 43.7% and 41.5% of Ocean Bio-Chem's consolidated net sales for the years ended December 31, 2021 and 2020, respectively.